NaveenPaluru/Segmentation-COVID-19/readme.md

 ## data preparation

-This folder contains two files : **dataPrepCTSlice.m**  for preparing training data and test set 1, **dataPrepCTVolume.m** for preparing test set 2.
+This folder contains two files : **dataPrepCTSlice.m**  for preparing training data (experiment 1 in manuscript) and ,**dataPrepCTVolume.m** for preparing test data (experiment 1 in the manuscript) .

 These files contain all necessary references for the datasets.

 Dataset : [Link](http://medicalsegmentation.com/covid19/)